 Filtered matrices containing cell IDs and feature names in each sample were used to build a Seurat object.
 We performed a quality control by filtering out the cells with less than 200 detected genes, the genes detected in less than 3 cells and the cells exhibiting more than 10% of mitochondrial genes.
 Gene counts in each sample was normalized separately by default method “LogNormalize” with scale factor 10000 and log-transformation.
 Two thousands of highly variable features were identified with the “vst” method.

 After merging cells from all samples, the contaminated cells were removed based on the expression of specific genes.
 Four clusters were identified in the remained cell using FindClusters function and the differentially expressed genes were calculated using FindAllMarkers function (Seurat package).
-[Qiang: adapt / complete with the scRNA-seq data from the cMaf / Mafb]

 Single-cell RNA velocity estimation